noamba/SB_NLP/README.md

 ### Run from the docker image on dockerhub

 This is the simplest option to run the application: Only one command is required for the API be available.
-It could be a good idea if you have a fast internet connection as the pulled image weighs a few GB.
-If you choose this deployment, issue:
+The pulled image weighs a few GB so a fast internet connection is necessary.

+If you choose this method, issue:

 `docker run --name match_container -p 8080:80 noamba/matches:latest`